jessegrosjean/AutomergeStore/README.md

 # AutomergeStore

----

-Need two types of observation on store:

-First, must see all inserts/deletes of Workspaces and Chunks.
-This is used to update internal state of open document handles.
-This is used to schedule new CKSyncEngine operations.

-Second, must publish valid workspaces in store.
-A valid workspace must contain an index document.
-When sync is happening it's possible for a workspace to be invalid... we get notification of the workspace zone being inserted, but don't yet have index document.
-Use NSFetchedResultsController for this?

----
+(work in progress)

-Conflict free local first storage backed by Automerge.
-Stored locally in CoreData.
-Optionally synced with CloudKit using CKSyncEngine.
+Conflict free and local first storage.
+Implemented using Automerge, CoreData, and CloudKit.

 ### Why would you use this?

-Use this package to sync generic JSON like data through CloudKit with efficient sync and automatic conflic resolution.
-I think this is a good base to also support sharing synced data with other users through CKShares, though I have not implemented that.
+Use this package to sync generic JSON like data through CloudKit with incremental sync and automatic conflict resolution.
+Use to sync data between different devices owned by the same iCloud account.
+Also use to share synced data between multiple iCloud users.

 ### Setup instructions